symphonyoss/extension-api-examples/README.md

 * Have `node` and `npm` installed.
 * Have port 4000 available as we'll run the demo application on this port.
+* If you are planning to use Chrome to run the Hello World app, you will need to first enable the #allow-insecure-localhost flag in Chrome.
+To do this, go to chrome://flags and enable the setting called "Allow invalid certificates for resources loaded from localhost".

 ## Run the example project